 Call center agents need excellent product knowledge to effectively assist customers.
 But product knowledge alone is not enough.

 Unfortunately, people are more likely to take the time to provide negative feedback, than positive feedback.
 This means that call center agents often deal with frustrated, angry, and even rude customers.
-Teaching agents how to create an emotional connection with these customers will help them to resolve the toughest issues, while also improving customer satisfaction.
+Teaching agents how to create an emotional connection with these customers will help them to resolve the toughest issues, while also improve customer satisfaction.

 In-depth communication training that focuses on communicating empathy, problem-solving, and maintaining a sense of engagement with callers can be just as important as product training.
 Courses on Emotional Intelligence (EQ) and conflict management can further enhance agents’ level of service, and resilience to negative customer feedback.